MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-gridlayout-control.md

 -   Show or hide field captions.

 ## Setting-up fields in rows and columns in a FastTab
-To add rows and columns of fields to a page, you set up a **Grid** control in a FastTab of the page.
-When you define the **Grid** control in the group, you specify whether fields are arranged in rows or columns.
-After you define the **Grid** control, you can add fields in rows and columns of fields by adding **Group** controls.
-Each **Group** control defines either a row or column, depending on how you structure the groups in the content area.
+To set up a grid in row-by-row or column-by-column, you define a **Grid** control in a FastTab of a page.
+You must define the **Grid** control in a group and specify how you want to arrange the fields by using the **GridLayout** property.
+For more information, see [GridLayout Property](properties/devenv-gridlayout-property.md).

 #### Example
-The following examples demonstrates how to structure in a grid-like format.
+The following example demonstrates how to structure a page in a grid-like format.

 ```
 page 50113 "Customers Page"